-We all know what health care costs are doing to our people.
-Every year, the lack of health coverage leads to 22,000 preventable adult deaths.
-According to the Commonwealth Fund, 42 percent of working-age adults - or 72 million people -- have a problem paying their medical bills or go into debt to cover them and the share of adults prevented by high costs from getting the care they need rose from 29 percent in 2001 to 45 percent in 2007.
+We know what health care costs are doing to our people.
+The lack of health coverage led to 22,000 preventable adult deaths in 2006, which represents a average of one death every 24 minutes (Dorn 2008).
+According to the Commonwealth Fund, 42 percent of working-age adults - or 72 million people - have a problem paying their medical bills or go into debt to cover them.
+The share of adults prevented by high costs from getting the care they need rose from 29 percent in 2001 to 45 percent in 2007 (Collins et al. 2008).

-Now we have the additional pressures of the deepest recession in nearly 80 years - workers losing health care when they lose their jobs children left uncovered as entire businesses go bankrupt states unable to handle their Medicaid obligations.

-It would seem that our economic collapse has added to our health care crisis --- and that is certainly true.
+Now we have the additional pressures of the deepest recession in nearly 80 years.
+Workers are losing health care when they lose their jobs.
+Children are left uncovered as entire businesses go bankrupt.
+States are unable to handle their Medicaid obligations.
+It would seem that our economic collapse has added to our health care crisis - and that is certainly true.
 But it is also true that our health care crisis contributed greatly to our economic collapse.

-For the last 35 years wages for workers in our country have been stagnant and health care costs have been a chief cause -- a primary ingredient in creating a low wage economy that was like a truck looking for a time and a place to crash.

-We in labor know the sad history all too well - we've been trying to bargain good wages for our members for all these years --- and having to forego pay increases to maintain our benefits and to keep premiums and co-payments under control.
+For the last 35 years, wages for workers in our country have been stagnant and health care costs have been a chief cause.
+Rising health costs are a primary ingredient in creating a low wage economy that was like a truck looking for a time and a place to crash.
+We in labor know the sad history all too well.
+We've been trying to bargain good wages for our members for all these years.
+Yet we have to forego pay increases to maintain our benefits and to keep premiums and co-payments under control.

 The bottom line is that health care costs have been picking the pockets of working families for a long time.
-After basic expenses, families have been left with less and less money to spend and save and that has undermined the corner of our economy we call consumer spending.
+After basic expenses, families have been left with less and less money to spend and save.
+That has undermined the corner of our economy we call consumer spending.
 What have these families done to cope?
 They've taken on second and third jobs and sent more family members into the work force.
 They've borrowed - on their credit cards, from their home equity, from their retirement savings.
-And they've done without health insurance, leaving themselves vulnerable to what our dear departed friend Dr. Arthur Flemming used to call, "the vicissitudes of life."
+And they've done without health insurance, leaving them vulnerable to what our dear departed friend Dr. Arthur Flemming used to call, "the vicissitudes of life."

-Back to the grim present.
 When the housing bubble burst and the credit crunch followed, our economy and working family budgets collapsed like so many houses of cards.
-Now we desperately need to restore those family budgets so middle class people can regain their hope, start spending again and help stimulate our economy.
+Now we desperately need to restore those family budgets so middle class people can regain their hope, start spending again, and help stimulate our economy.

 Our new president realizes that while the first bailout may have helped a lot of folks on Wall Street, what's needed now is to put money directly into the pockets of consumers on Main Street with a much-needed economic recovery package.
 But I submit to you, and to him, that one of the most important things we can do to put more money into the pockets of the American people, in the short run as well as the long run, is to guarantee all families access to affordable health care.